Title in our hands and we must use that - Guardiola

 Pep Guardiola says his Manchester City side have proved they can deliver when there is "no option but to win" after beating Arsenal to put the Premier League title race in their hands.

-City won 4-1 against leaders Arsenal at Etihad Stadium, moving them two points behind with two games in hand.
+Guardiola's team beat leaders Arsenal 4-1 at Etihad Stadium, and are now two points behind with two games in hand.

 City have seven matches left, starting with Sunday's trip to Fulham before home games against West Ham and Leeds.